The Complete Email Marketing Audit Guide + Template Checklists

 Finally, most marketers these days use automation.
 Marketing automation uses triggers and workflows to deploy targeted, personalized content.
 An automation audit verifies these systems function properly.

 The quick version: set triggers to send personalized emails to the right people at the right time.
 An audit will look at all these pieces to make sure they're working correctly.
-Review your automation flows regularly and make updates to improve how they work.
+Review your automation flows regularly and make updates to your email marketing automation strategy depending on what you learn.
 And always, always test before you make anything live!

 How to Perform an Email Marketing Audit